What is Incognito Mode?

 Parents should be aware that, on most browsers, internet search history may not be the most accurate way to determine browsing activity.

-- Disable Private Browsing Features using the Registry (windows) or Defaults (Mac).
+- Disable Private Browsing Features using the Registry (Windows) or Defaults (Mac).

 - Use Parental Controls on the browser, for example, Family Link on Google Chrome.